NORTH COAST 500 ROUTE,

 Some accommodations include half-board with breakfast and dinner in their room rate.
 Expect fresh, rustic, home-style meals and tasty seafood.

-Not everyone knows - in Scotland like everywhere else on the island driving on the left side of the road is the law.
+Not everyone knows: in Scotland like everywhere else on the UK island driving on the left side of the road is the law.
 It usually takes an hour to get used to it and not to tackle roundabouts from the wrong side.
 Relatively quickly you will gain confidence if you not already know how to drive on the left.

 There are a few narrow stretched along the NC500 Route, that often become single-track.
 The designated passing places are there to give each other way.
 No matter how much you want to capture the landscape and how tempting the incredible view might be, don’t use the passing places as parking spots.
 What is important to understand about doing the full NC500 the following: